darasus/ai-blog/content/the-top-10-most-iconic-cat-photos-of-all-time.md

 createdAt: 2022-07-09T06:12:29.871Z
 updatedAt: 2022-07-16T15:48:14.364Z
 category: life
+summary: The Final Words are a look back at some of the most iconic cat photos in history.
+This list includes the iconic photo of the famous Smashing photographer, Yves St. Laurent.
+The list includes a picture taken aboard the USS Hornet ship during the launch of the Gemini 2 mission.
+The image has been the subject of wild speculation and conspiracy theories since it was first published in 1972.
+It’s amazing how a simple photo can loom so large in the minds of so many.
 ---

 ## With that being said, we wanted to take a moment today to pay homage to the kitty-world by taking a look back at some of the most iconic cat photos in history.